Academic year 2020-2021 housing information

 Public spaces Accordion Closed

-- Laundry rooms: Students should use LaundryView to check on the number of available machines and time left on machines prior to going to the laundry room.
+- Laundry rooms: Students use LaundryView to check on the number of available machines and time left on machines prior to going to the laundry room.

 Residence hall front desks Accordion Closed